SethHartman13/Magic-Book-Library/Code/Aliases/wizbook/add/crys/crys.md

 Subalias to add the Crystalline Chronicle and its spells to the `ibook_dict` character variable.

 ## Help:
-`!wizbook add astr`: Adds the Crystalline Chronicle
+`!wizbook add crys`: Adds the Crystalline Chronicle

 ## Licensing:
 This subalias requires owning the [Crystalline Chronicle](https://www.dndbeyond.com/magic-items/2407470-crystalline-chronicle) and the following spells: